 Halfway through dinner it started to drizzle, which in no time turned into rain followed by a torrential downpour (apparently it was rare for the rain to be so dramatic and, according to the friendly Mongolian girl serving us, this was the first, and likely the only one, of the summer).
 As we sat and looked out of the small window of the also small door of our yurt we watched as our tent outside took the beating of it’s life.
 First it got yanked around by the gale-force winds finally succumbing and collapsing entirely.

 Well, so that was it then.
 No way I was about to stay in a flooded tent!
-Thankfully the staff were very nice and offered us the yurt we were eating our dinner in to stay overnight.
+Thankfully the staff were very nice and offered us the yurt we were eating our dinner in to stay overnight, we each brought hard hat lights headlamp to manage the camp at night.
 This meant they would have to cramp into the two remaining sleeping yurts, as no matter how much we insisted that we could share our space with more people they would not hear of it.
 The next day, after laying all of our camping equipment out on the grass to dry – it was a beautifully sunny day – I took the opportunity to examine the yurts more closely.
 Our hosts, having spent some time with us the previous evening chatting, wanted to dress in their traditional clothes for us and proudly let us take pictures with them.
 These people were some of the friendliest we came across on the entire trip, and extremely proud of their heritage.
 It was very touching how eager they were to share this with us.

 A traditional yurt or Ger is constructed from a circular wall of latticework with bent timber roof poles that support a central circular crown, also of timber.
 The crown is an important family heirloom to be passed down the generations.
 Often it is decorated with geometric symbols (as was the one in the central Ger at our site) or with the five unchanging elements; fire, water, earth, metal and wood.
 Sometimes the crown is supported by two or four vertical poles.
 The entire timber frame is covered in felt blankets, made from the wool of the family’s herd, followed by a canvas cover with a removable top section over the crown.
 Since there is no timber on the plains traditionally this was traded for in the valleys.
 However, whilst the central Ger at the camp site was constructed using timber, the smaller one we stayed in used metal roof poles and a metal crown.